Cosmian/kms/documentation/docs/pki/smime.md

 Finally, go to the Email Security and click the Settings... button of Default Setting.
-In the popup, select the certificate you just imported, adjust the hash algorithm to SHA256 for maximum compatibility and make sure you tick the box "Send these certificates with signed messages".
+In the popup, select the certificate you just imported, adjust the hash algorithm to SHA256 for maximum compatibility and make sure you tick the box "Send these certificates with signed messages."

 ![outlook_2](./images/outlook_trust_center_2.png)